Preview

 • Oberheim RM-1B (1972) — iconic ring modulator used by Herbie Hancock, Joe Zawinul, BBC

-• True MC1495 Gilbert Cell multiplication with soft saturation
+• True MC1495 Gilbert Cell multiplication with asymmetric per-axis saturation

 • 741 Wien Bridge oscillator with zener harmonic distortion